Your net worth is your financial health

 Everyone will need to manage money at some point in their life

-Everyone will need to manage money at some point in their life.
+Everyone will need to manage money at some point in their life so you need financial literacy.
 Whether it’s paying a bill, buying a house, or saving for retirement, managing your finances is an essential life skill that means you need financial literacy.

 Do you have the knowledge and skills needed to make informed decisions about money and manage your finances?
 Many adults do not strive for this goal.
 Instead, they turn to friends and family or rely on their partner’s knowledge of the subject.